 What Causes Cerebral Palsy?

-One of the most common conditions that can cause this type of birth injury is referred to as “hypoxic ischemic encephalopathy,” oxygen deprivation that can lead to permanent brain damage.
+One of the most common conditions that can cause this type of birth injury is referred to as “hypoxic-ischemic encephalopathy,” oxygen deprivation that can lead to permanent brain damage.
 If the umbilical cord comes down the birth canal ahead of the child — a condition referred to as a “prolapsed umbilical cord” — the cord is liable to become compressed during contractions.
 This can cut off the oxygen supply to the baby’s brain, an emergency that requires immediate action on the part of the attending obstetrician.
-Doctors and nurses can often be held legally accountable for failure to notice the signs of fetal distress on the heart monitoring equipment and for not taking appropriate action to safeguard the health of the baby.
+Doctors and nurses can often be held legally accountable for failing to notice the signs of fetal distress on the heart monitoring equipment and for not taking appropriate action to safeguard the health of the baby.

 Other types of medical negligence during the birth process have been linked with cerebral palsy.
 The misuse of forceps or vacuum extraction can cause bleeding and tissue damage in the brain, as these techniques will sometimes apply excessive force to the child’s skull.
 Interventions such as the use of Pitocin to induce or speed labor also pose a risk of causing brain damage.
 Pitocin, a synthetic form of the hormone oxytocin, is used to increase the frequency and severity of contractions, but as this interferes with the natural progression of childbirth it often leads to fetal distress as the baby is subjected to intensified force in the birth canal and possible compression of the umbilical cord.